 VAT Registration Process

-Registering under VAT policy is a must for goods seller and service providers that earn a turnover of more than Rupees 5 lakhs per annum.
-Any entity falling under the ‘Rupees 5 lakhs and more category’, should register for VAT within one’s respective state where the business operation is established.
-Upon registration, a business entity is given a unique 11-digit registration number which will be used for every communication regarding VAT and its filing.
+Registering under the VAT policy was a must for goods sellers and service providers that earned a turnover of more than Rupees 5 lakhs per annum.
+Any entity falling under the ‘Rupees 5 lakhs and more category’ had to register for VAT within one’s respective state where the business operation was established.
+Upon registration, a business entity was given a unique 11-digit registration number (TIN) which was used for every communication regarding VAT and its filing.
+Since 1 July 2017, dealers instead obtain a GSTIN through GST registration.

 Documents required during VAT registration